 The Gallipoli Campaign, also known as the Battle of Gallipoli, took place on the Gallipoli peninsula in the Ottoman Empire between 25th April 1915 and 9th January 1916.
 Troops from all over the British Empire as well as France attempted to secure the peninsula, and in doing so obtain direct access by sea to Russia.
 They launched a naval attack followed by an amphibious landing on the peninsula, intending to capture the Ottoman capital of Constantinople (modern day Istanbul).
 The naval attack was repelled and after eight months' fighting, with many casualties on both sides, the land campaign was abandoned and the invasion force was withdrawn to Egypt.
 The humiliation of the withdrawal was tempered by the impressively efficient way it was carried out.
 Indeed, the withdrawal was undoubtedly the most impressive undertaking of the entire campaign with the allies sustaining just one death.

 In the wider scheme of things, the events at Galipoli were comparatively insignificant.
 Galipolli, indeed, “is hardly recalled in European accounts of the First World War”.
 Moreover, the stark, brutal reality of the matter is that Gallipoli “was a bungled defeat, probably unnecessary, a tragic waste of life, and (from the standpoint of the Anzacs) someone else’s fault”.
-Or is that actually the case?
+Or, one feels forced to enquire, is that actually the case?
 Others would have it that the Anzacs “did not consider they had been defeated; it was a loss in the tradition of a hard-fought game.
 Many in Australia saw the episode in the same way they regarded sport - showing that the country still had more than enough of the right stuff”.
 By contrast, in Turkey Gallipoli - or the Battle of Canakkale as it is known there - is viewed as a great victory and a defining moment in the country’s history.

 What is hard to refute, however, is that the Anzacs have claimed the Gallipoli campaign as their own.
 Even in Britain, if Gallipoli is mentioned, those few people who have heard of it tend to think of it in terms of its assocaition with Australia.